Does Uber Perform Background Checks?

 The FCRA also puts limits on the negative information a background check report can include.
 A report cannot list civil suits, judgments, arrest records, paid tax liens, accounts in collection or most other negative information (except criminal convictions) after 7 years, or bankruptcies after 10 years.
 It also cannot list expunged convictions

-Your Right to Dispute an Unfair Background Check Report from Uber
+Can I Dispute an Unfair Background Check Report from Uber?

 If you don’t get a job because of information on your background check report, you are entitled to a copy of the report.
 You also have the right to dispute the report if it has errors or includes information it shouldn’t.